Zship135/SQL-Data-Warehouse/README.md

 ***Code***

-The code for the gold layer involves left joining tables of the same business object, integrating the data between them, and then giving the column names user-friendly names.
+The code for the gold layer involves left joining tables of the same business object, integrating the data between them, and then giving the column user-friendly names.
 We then write a final store procedure.

 > [Gold Layer DDL](scripts/gold/gold_ddl.sql)